 The definition is already in use by all four IOUs.

+Opposition to Proposal 4A

-Several stakeholders and expressed concern that the Proposal 4A criteria, especially the energy levels, are too limiting to support the intent of Task 4 to create a pathway for increased energy efficiency activity for small customers who otherwise cannot participate in the programs.
+Multiple participants, including both IOUs and implementers, strongly opposed Proposal 4A, and expressed concern that the Proposal 4A criteria, especially the energy levels, are too limiting to support the intent of Task 4 to create a pathway for increased energy efficiency activity for small customers who otherwise cannot participate in the programs.
+They noted that the Proposal 4A criteria are too limiting to justify the administrative costs of any EE projects and, therefore, would result in zero added participation.

-An implementer who focuses on the small-business market noted that the Proposal 4A energy thresholds (< 20 kW and < 40,000 annual kWh) are too low in practical terms.
+An implementer who focuses on the small-business market noted that the Proposal 4A energy thresholds (< 20 kW and < 40,000 annual kWh) are too low in practical terms and limit potential projects to a size too small to justify any program activity.
 For example, the 40,000 kWh per year threshold limits a project with 8% energy savings to a $256 incentive, which does not cover the administrative cost for a custom project and therefore would likely not be pursued.
+Implementers confirmed that “no implementer will be able to justify the administrative costs for that amount of incentive for a custom project”, that “no program can implement cost effective custom projects for these size customers [who meet the Proposal 4A criteria],” and that Proposal 4A would “result in zero uptake by ‘small’ businesses.”

-IOUs commented that few customers would qualify under these Proposal 4A criteria, forcing IOUs to pursue other pathways—such as developing market-specific direct-to-default programs that must be approved by CPUC staff or using the standard POE requirements—to treat many small business customers— and effectively rendering the Task 4 solution useless for most small customers.
+Several participants noted that the stringent criteria effectively render the Task 4 solution useless for most small-sized customers.
+IOUs commented that few customers would qualify under these criteria, requiring IOUs to pursue other pathways, such as developing market-specific direct-to-default programs that must be approved by CPUC staff or using the standard POE requirements, to support many small business customers.
+The “small business” definition 4A proposed by Staff is inappropriately limiting and should not be adopted.

-An implementer who focuses on the small-business market noted that the Proposal 4A energy thresholds ( < 20 kW and < 40,000 annual kWh) are too low in practical terms.
-For example, the 40,000 kWh per year threshold limits a project with 8% energy savings to a $256 incentive, which does not cover the administrative cost for a custom project and therefore would likely not be pursued.

-IOUs and implementers also suggested that the T2WG should not limit proposals to existing definitions of small business since the Resolution direction to “develop qualification standards and documentation requirements to identify a small-sized business customer” invited the T2WG to develop a new definition designed to meet the intent of the simplified POE pathway for small businesses.
+Another implementer commented that is it not practical to ask a small customer to “show you receipts or their balance budgets to participate in an incentive program.”
+However, this should not be required since Proposal 4A allows customers to self-certify that they meet the eligibility criteria.
+In response to Staff’s preference to use an existing definition for small business that has “already been litigated and adopted by the CPUC,” IOUs and implementers also suggested that the T2WG should not limit proposals to existing definitions of small business since the Resolution’s direction to “develop qualification standards and documentation requirements to identify a small-sized business customer” invited the T2WG to develop a new definition designed to meet the intent of the simplified POE pathway for small businesses.
 One implementer argued that T2WG should not use the CA Government Code definition of “micro-business” as the definition “small business” without compelling justification and that no evidence has been presented to justify adopting a definition of “small business” that diverges from the above widely accepted definitions used for small business energy efficiency programs in other jurisdictions (see discussion for Proposal 4C).

 Proposal 4B – T2WG Commercial/Industrial Definition